creativelittledots/woocommerce-companies/readme.md

 ## Coming Soon

-There are loads Actions & Filters you can hook into, we will be releasing documentation that covers this i its entirety.
+There are loads Actions & Filters you can hook into, we will be releasing documentation that covers this in its entirety.

 ## Installation